DhirajB7/ProductRatingBackend/README.md

 ## Execution

 1) Run mongod
-2) Run project on IDE or cmd java -jar "fileName".
+2) Run project on IDE or cmd java -jar "fileName". [ jar can be found inside target folder ]

 ## API